kanikakumarii/algorithm-visualizer/README.md

 # algorithm-visualizer
 Algorithm visualizer is a project for understanding and visualizing various Sorting algorithm, Pathfinding algorithm and Huffman encoding for text compression.
+# Sorting algorithms
+Sorting algorithms are fundamental in computer science, organizing elements in collections efficiently.
+Bubble Sort compares and swaps adjacent elements, Selection Sort divides the list and selects the smallest (or largest) for swapping, and Insertion Sort builds the sorted list gradually.
+Merge Sort, an efficient divide-and-conquer method, recursively divides and merges sub-lists, while Quick Sort selects a pivot for partitioning elements.
+Each algorithm has its trade-offs, suitable for specific scenarios based on factors like dataset size and initial order.
+# Pathfinding algorithms
+Pathfinding algorithms are methods used to find the most efficient route between two points in a network or graph.
+Commonly employed in computer science, robotics, and gaming, these algorithms navigate through nodes and edges, considering factors such as distance, obstacles, and costs.
+Dijkstra's algorithm, a widely-used method, calculates the shortest path by iteratively selecting the node with the smallest cumulative cost
+# File compression
+File compression is a method to reduce file size for storage or transmission.
+Huffman encoding, a popular compression technique, assigns shorter codes to more frequent symbols and longer codes to less frequent ones.
+This variable-length prefix coding algorithm creates a Huffman tree, allowing efficient compression and decompression by replacing symbols with their corresponding codes.